breakdowns/slam-mirrorbot/README.md

 <details>
     <summary><b>Click here for more details</b></summary>

-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+In the case of Postgres, this is how you would set up a the database on a debian/ubuntu system.
 Other distributions may vary.

-- install postgresql:
+- install Postgresql:
 ```
 sudo apt-get update && sudo apt-get install postgresql
 ```
-- change to the postgres user:
+- change to the Postgres user:
 ```
 sudo su - postgres
 ```